 “This recognition reflects the tireless and dedicated effort of our entire team,” said Hubert Fernandez, M.D., director of the Center for Neurological Restoration at Cleveland Clinic and the Cleveland Clinic Parkinson’s Center of Excellence.
 “We will carry this designation with pride and it will re-energize us to reach even greater heights in providing compassionate care, offering the latest in research and surgical clinical trials, and continuing to reinvent how we treat Parkinson’s disease.”

-Nearly half of the Parkinson’s Foundation Centers of Excellence participate in the Parkinson’s Outcomes Project — the largest clinical study of Parkinson’s funded by the Foundation which tracks more than 10,000 people living with the disease over time to identify which treatments and therapies provide the best outcomes.
+Nearly half of the Parkinson’s Foundation Centers of Excellence participate in the Parkinson’s Outcomes Project — the largest clinical study of Parkinson’s funded by the Foundation which tracks over 12,000 people living with the disease over time to identify which treatments and therapies provide the best outcomes.

 Added Ergun Uc, MD, professor of neurology and director of the Division of Movement Disorders with University of Iowa Hospitals and Clinics: “Building upon our strengths in providing world-class care for patients and conducting leading-edge research, we will use the support by the Parkinson’s Foundation to expand our interdisciplinary care, to increase our community involvement and educational activities for other health care professionals and patients across Iowa, and to attain even greater heights in the treatment of everyone affected by Parkinson’s disease.”